Women's SVNS: Sponsorship

 Unlike the men's Sevens Series, which has enjoyed title sponsorship by banking giant HSBC in recent years, the Women's Sevens Series did not have a title sponsor until 2015–16.
 HSBC is now the title sponsor of both the men's and women's series.

 Historical results

-Results by season – League
+Results by season – Series

 Summary of the top six placegetters for each series: